-This financial report is designed to provide our citizens, taxpayers, customers, investors and creditors with a general overview of the City's finances and to demonstrate the City's accountability for the resources it receives and their uses.
+This financial report is designed to provide our citizens, taxpayers, customers, investors, and creditors with a general overview of the City's finances and to demonstrate the City's accountability for the resources it receives and their uses.
 Questions concerning this report or requests for additional information should be directed to the Director of Finance, 215 Church Avenue, SW, Room 461, Roanoke, Virginia 24011, telephone (540) 853-2824 or email finance@roanokeva.gov.
-The City's website address is www.roanokeva.gov.